csanry/csanry.github.io/blog/_posts/2022-05-14-Simple-Linear-Regression.md

 ---
 layout: post
-title: Simple Linear Regression - A Layman's Explanation
+title: Simple Linear Regression - A Layman's Guide
-image:
+image: /assets/img/2022-05-14-Simple-Linear-Regression/featured_image.png
 description: >
-  Breaking down the essential concepts behind regression techniques
+  The essential ideas and concepts behind regression
-hide_description: false
+hide_description: true
 hide_last_modified: true
 sitemap: false
 ---

-Machine learning and statistics have many applications in business and the social sciences.
+> Machine learning and statistics have many applications in business and the social sciences.
 However, the theory is often intimidating and not easily understood.
 In this series of articles, I aim to demystify the concepts behind the common tools used in data science and machine learning, starting with linear regression.

 ## Overview